HealthengineAU/pms-api/docs/quick-start-guide.md

 ```

 If you intend to reject the insertion, it's advisable to do so within 20 seconds of the request being generated.
 This prompt rejection will prompt the patient to rebook, offering them a more seamless experience.

+> :warning: **PLEASE NOTE**
+When processing a booking request, you should attempt to match the supplied patient data with an existing patient in your PMS, whether the patient was created through a previous Healthengine booking request or existed prior to the integration.
+This helps prevent duplication of patient records.
+For more details, please refer to our [suggested testing document](suggested-testing.md) for the scenarios that should be covered.

 As for other request endpoints, you can find detailed documentation for them within the [API definition](../openapi.yaml) itself.
 It is highly recommended that you thoroughly explore this document for comprehensive information.